We want to welcome our new and returning students to LMH and wish them all the best for the term ahead.

 There will be some significant changes to our Hall service all designed to make sure it’s available to all members, and that it’s safe.

-We will have a one way system that brings people in from the car park near the Chapel (those who cannot manage the steps here will be able to gain access by going past the Jerwood Room).
+We will have a one way system but the entrance to Hall will revert to being in from the Deneke Corridor rather than in the car park.
 Only five people will be allowed into the servery at any one time.

 If you are rushing off and fancy a quick option you can use our grab n go takeaway service.
-Items are available 8am-5pm Monday-Friday from our takeaway area.
+Items are available during opening hours Monday-Friday from our main servery.
 This is located on Deneke corridor opposite the Committee Room.
 There is signage in Deneke corridor to direct you.

 Hot takeaway main meals and pizzas can be pre-ordered for collection at a chosen timeslot.
 Ordering for this is through Upay.
 Takeaways are to be collected from the grab n go area and there is limited availability in certain time-slots throughout the day.